protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 The binding has three things.

 `oauth20`: A bridge binding that connects to the Honeywell Home information system.
-`thermostat`: A thermostat bridge binding that retrieves and transmits the information from the thermostat.
+`thermostat`: A thermostat bridge binding that retrieves and transmits the thermostat/sensor data.
-`sensor`: A sensor binding that retrieves the information from the sensor.
+`sensor`: A sensor binding that retrieves the sensor information.

 ## Discovery

-Once an authorized bridge has been created and connected the discovery can search for thermostats and sensors.
+Once an authorized bridge has been created and connected, the discovery can search for thermostats and sensors.
 It will search all locations and find all thermostats that have been authorized during the creation of the bridge.
 Each sensor that is attached to a thermostat will be found and the thermostat itself will show as a sensor.
 This means there are at least two discovered devices for each thermostat.
-The thermostat devices act as a bridge from the `oauth20` bridge to the sensors.
+The `thermostat` thing acts as a bridge from the `oauth20` bridge to the `sensor` thing.
-Make sure the thermostat thing is created first before creating any sensor things (including the sensor thing that is the thermostat).
+Make sure the `thermostat` thing is created first before creating any sensor things (including the sensor thing that is the thermostat).
-A thermostat thing allows setting and viewing information and a sensor device which is readonly.
+A `thermostat` thing allows setting and viewing information and a `sensor` thing is readonly.

 ## Binding Configuration